 As a proud local real estate professional in Sonoma County, I believe that the magic of the holidays is deeply tied to community, place, and the wonderful local traditions we share here in Wine Country.
 If you’re thinking about moving, investing, or just exploring the region, these tree-lighting and holiday-kickoff events are a perfect way to feel the local vibe, get to know neighborhoods, and maybe fall in love with the place.

-Below are seven standout towns in Sonoma County where the holidays truly come alive with lights, community spirit, and festive gatherings.
+Below are eight standout towns in Sonoma County where the holidays truly come alive with lights, community spirit, and festive gatherings.
 I’ve pulled together event details, why each town is special, and what to expect (plus a few tips from me).
-If you like, I can also pull a shareable version of this (for social or newsletter) or include even more towns.

 Why this one matters